dddrrreee/cs340lx-25aut/labs/10-bluetooth/README.md

 <img src="./images/dory.jpg" alt="Pls don't hate me for this meme." width="514" />
 </p>

-At this point, it is possible to communicate with the controller by sending it commands and receiving events.
+At this point, we can communicate with the controller by sending it commands and receiving events.
 However, the firmware contained in the CYW43438's ROM is buggy.
 The solution is to send the device a Broadcom-provided patch every time the device powers up.
 The process is as follows (as reverse-engineered from Linux):

 1. Send an HCI_Reset command.
-1. Send command with OGF 0x3f (denotes a vendor-specific command) and OCF 0x2e, so signal the start of the firmware patch.
+1. Send command with OGF 0x3f (denotes a vendor-specific command) and OCF 0x2e, to signal the start of the firmware patch.
 We provide this constant in `hci-consts.h` with the name `CMD_BCM_LOAD_FIRMWARE`.
 1. Wait 50ms.
 1. Send all the bytes in BCM43430A1.hcd (see below for how to to this while respecting flow control).
 1. Wait 250ms.

 There are many ways to get access to the data from the C code.
-The "correct" thing to do would be to put it on the SD card or at include it in the my-install program with an appropriate place in the link file.
+The "correct" thing to do would be to put it on the SD card or include it in the my-install program with an appropriate place in the link file.
 My favorite way is to use the xxd tool to make a C code file with the data using the following command `xxd -i BCM43430A1.hcd > BCM43430A1.c` and uncomment the corresponding line in the Makefile.
 The output should be something like this: